GDColon/VVVVVV-Pygame/README.md

 2. Install Pygame by typing `py -m pip install pygame` in the command prompt.
 Try changing `py` to `python3` or `python` if it doesn't work.

 3. Run `vvvvvv.py` (or `editor.py`) by opening the command prompt in the current folder and typing `py vvvvvv.py`.
-Or you can just use an IDE like PyCharm like I did.
+Or you can just run the batch files, or use an IDE.